PufferFinance/UniFi/l1-contracts/docs/scripts.md

     - Updates the operator's commitment after the delay period.
     - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "updateOperatorCommitment()"`
     - Note: This function can only be called after the deregistration delay has passed since setOperatorCommitment() was called.

-## Notes

-- Ensure that you have the necessary permissions to execute these functions.
-- Some functions may require specific roles or conditions to be met (e.g., being an operator, having a pod, etc.).
-- Always verify the transaction details before confirming, especially when interacting with mainnet or important testnet deployments.
-- These scripts are primarily for testing and demonstration purposes.
-Exercise caution when using them in a production environment.
-- Be aware of the deregistration delay when calling functions that involve deregistration or commitment updates.
-These actions may not take effect immediately.